pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 Before starting calibration, ensure that eye(s) are robustly detected and that the headset is comfortable for the participant.

 #### Screen Marker Calibration
-This is the default method, and a quick method to get started.
+This is the default method, and a quick way to get started.
 It is best suited for close range eye-tracking in a narrow field of view.

 <video width="100%" controls class="mb-5">
   <source src="../../media/core/videos/clb-s.mp4" type="video/mp4">